xujinheng/imageswap-webhook-proxycache/README.md

 # imageswap-webhook-harbor-proxycache

-Image Swap Mutating Admission Webhook for Kubernetes.
 The project is tailored for VMware internal usage, based on https://github.com/phenixblue/imageswap-webhook.

-For every pod create in k8s cluster, the webhook automatically swap its image registry to:
+For every pod created in a Kubernetes cluster, the webhook automatically swap its image registry to:

 - harbor-repo.vmware.com/dockerhub-proxy-cache
 - harbor-repo.vmware.com/gcr-proxy-cache
 - harbor-repo.vmware.com/ghcr-proxy-cache